solidjs/solid-docs/CONTRIBUTING.md

 3. Add the important UI translations.

 > [!TIP]
-> To save time, you can use chatGPT to translate the the `default.ts` dictionary to the language and adjust based on context.
+> To save time, you can use chatGPT to translate the `default.ts` dictionary to the language and adjust based on context.

 #### Adding translations to a supported language